yuya-takeyama/strict-s3-sync/docs/design.md

-# super-s3-sync Design Document
+# strict-s3-sync Design Document

 ## Overview

-This document outlines the design principles and architecture of super-s3-sync, a high-performance S3 synchronization tool that uses SHA-256 checksums for accurate file comparison.
+This document outlines the design principles and architecture of strict-s3-sync, a strict S3 synchronization tool that uses SHA-256 checksums for accurate file comparison.

 ### Why SHA-256?